Frequently Asked Questions

 What is SiLA?

-SiLA’s mission is to establish international standards which create open connectivity in lab automation, to enable lab digitalization.
+SiLA’s mission is to establish international standards which create open connectivity in lab automation, to drive lab digitalization to the benefit of all lab users and operators.

-SiLA’s vision is to create interoperability, flexibility and resource optimization for laboratory instruments integration and software services based on standardized communication protocols and content specifications.
+SiLA’s vision is to create interoperability, flexibility and resource optimization for laboratory instruments integration and software services by providing standardized communication protocols and content specifications.

 What is a SiLA Standard?

 The SiLA standards define how information is packaged and communicated from one system to another.
-Setting the language, structure and own data types required for seamless integration between systems, SiLA standards support good laboratory practice and the management, delivery and evaluation of laboratory services.
-SiLA 2 is recognized as the most commonly used laboratory communication standard in the world.
+Setting the language, structure and data types required for seamless integration between systems, SiLA standards support good laboratory practice and the management, delivery and evaluation of laboratory services.
+SiLA 2 is recognized as the best established and most commonly used laboratory communication standard in the world.

 SiLA 2